In this post, I’m sharing how to apply stain to new DIY furniture projects to give them a beautiful and durable finish.

 STEP 3: APPLY STAIN

-Stain is absorbed into the wood when applied, so it’s not critical HOW you apply it.
-I’ve had good results from using a brush, an old t-shirt and a stain rag.
-Make sure to stir the stain before applying.
+Stain is absorbed into the wood when applied, so it’s not super critical what you apply it with.
+I’ve had good results from using a brush, an old t-shirt, a stain rag, a sponge.
+Just make sure to stir the stain before applying.

-Stain needs to dry before applying a clear coat on top.
+Whether using water or oil based stains, the stain needs to dry before applying a clear coat on top.
 Check the can for appropriate dry times.
+Oil based stains need a much longer dry time than water based stains.

 STEP 4: APPLY A CLEAR COAT